EmPlatts/UdemyPython3_DeepDive-My_Solutions/README.md

 ## Solutions for Udemy Python 3: Deep Dive
  Solutions to projects and exercises in the Udemy Python 3: Deep Dive course by Fred Baptiste.<br/>
- There is nothing useful in this repository---just keeping a public record of what I've been working on.<br/>
+ There is nothing useful in this repository&mdash;just keeping a public record of what I've been working on.<br/>
  Exercises and projects were only introduced in Part 2.

  See [Fred Baptiste's directory](https://github.com/fbaptiste/python-deepdive) for the official solutions.